kjaisingh/ML-for-High-Schoolers/README.md

 - Natural Language Processing: Understanding how computers learn to speak is also a prominent topic today.
 Once again, Stanford offers a great course thats online (http://web.stanford.edu/class/cs224n/).
 If you don't understand some of the Math concepts, don't worry, just gain an understanding of how this field works.
 For implementations, you could undertake this Udemy course: https://www.udemy.com/data-science-natural-language-processing-in-python/.
 However, you could alternatively go through some of well-known Machine Learner Siraj Raval's videos (such as https://www.youtube.com/watch?v=9zhrxE5PQgY)

 - Reinforcement Learning: This domain focuses on how machines learn to act in a particular way, and its most popular application is in the field of video games.
 Siraj Raval again has a pretty good playlist on this (https://www.youtube.com/watch?v=i_McNBDP9Qs&list=PL2-dafEMk2A5FZ-MnPMpp3PBtZcINKwLA).
 David Silver's UCL course is great, though beginners may find it a bit tricky - http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html

+- Data Science: This field is a budding domain with tons of exciting job oppurtunities.
+I suggest undertaking either SuperDataScience's course (https://www.udemy.com/datascience/) or UC San Diego's Python-based course (https://www.edx.org/course/python-data-science-uc-san-diegox-dse200x), though you should find a specific learning path for data science with a simple Google search.
+This field, hwoever, may require more advanced maths.

 - There are also areas like Representation Learning (used for recommendation systems), Adversial Networks (AI improving AI) and Genetic Algorithms (improving a solution to a problem in a way similar to natural evolution), but in my opinion, these are a stretch for most high school students.
 Do feel free to explore these if you have a particular passion for one of them, though they aren't as well covered as the other domains, largely due to the fact that they aren't currently monetized as much as the other fields.